johanrisch/jr_coro/README.md

 The idea is to malloc an area, move the stackpointer there then setup up jump buffers to allow for easy switching.
 The register saving and restoring is done inside `aarch64.S` to avoid problems with `-O3` optimizations.

+I plan to use these in a Lisp interpreter that I'm currently writing.

 ## Features

 - Lightweight and minimalistic coroutine implementation